Glendale, Arizona Water Quality at a Glance

 - Distribution System Renewal: Systematic replacement of aging water infrastructure, including sewer lines dating to the 1940s, with modern materials and smart monitoring technologies to improve system reliability and reduce water loss.

-- PFAS Mitigation Planning: Proactive planning for potential PFAS treatment technologies and monitoring systems to address emerging contaminant concerns and ensure long-term water quality compliance.
+- Contaminant Treatment Planning: Proactive planning for chromium-6 treatment technologies and enhanced PFAS monitoring systems to address documented contamination concerns and prepare for potential future treatment requirements.

 Customer Protection Initiatives

 Glendale Water Services maintains a strong commitment to customer service and water quality transparency through comprehensive annual water quality reports, 24/7 customer service availability at 623-930-2770, and expanded water conservation rebate programs to help residents reduce water usage and costs.
-The city’s proactive approach includes testing ahead of EPA deadlines, participation in statewide PFAS monitoring initiatives, and investment in advanced treatment technologies.
+The city’s proactive approach includes participation in statewide PFAS monitoring initiatives and investment in advanced treatment technologies.
+However, residents should be aware of documented concerns including extremely high chromium-6 levels and arsenic contamination that, while meeting federal standards, exceed health guidelines established by toxicologists.
 Glendale’s strategic water portfolio, combining multiple sources and storage options, provides resilience against drought conditions while supporting the continued growth of this dynamic West Valley community through sustainable water management practices.

 Recommendations for Glendale Residents